-Health conditions, lifestyle factors, and testing inconsistencies can all lead to high PSA test results.
+Health conditions, lifestyle factors, and testing inconsistencies can all contribute to high PSA test results.
 A doctor can explain these factors to individuals.

-A person's PSA levels tend to increase slowly with age.
-Men over 50 years should talk to their doctor about their risk of developing prostate cancer and the benefits and risks of PSA screening.
+People who are more than 50 years of age should talk to their doctor about their risk of developing prostate cancer and the benefits and risks of PSA screening for them.

 3. Benign prostatic hyperplasia

 Benign prostatic hyperplasia (BPH) is an enlarged prostate that can raise PSA levels.
 BPH is a common condition in older men.

 BPH does not increase the risk of cancer, but the symptoms can be similar to prostate cancer.
 A person with BPH will often experience irritation while urinating.

 4. Medical procedures

 Medical procedures on the prostate can elevate PSA levels.